whitneyburton/portfolios/students/1605/nicole-marino/template.markdown

 ### Areas of Emphasis

-My goal was to get a deep understanding of Ruby and the algorithmic process.
+My goal was to get a deep understanding of ruby syntax and concepts.
+I wanted to feel comfortable working with the algorithmic process.
 I hoped to change the way my mind worked so I would become more of a problem solver.
 I wanted to be able to take on projects that I viewed were above my level of understanding and complete them.

 ### End of Module Assessment